waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **auto_repel_tool:** A tool to automatically use a Repel from the bag.

 ## Current Plans & Hypotheses
-- **Objective:** Trigger the Rival battle and return to Professor Elm.
+- **Objective:** Return to Professor Elm in New Bark Town with the Mystery Egg.
-- **Agent Hypothesis:** My `puzzle_solver_agent` determined that I am story-locked, not physically stuck.
-Progress north is blocked until I backtrack and complete key events.
-- **Current Strategy:** Follow the agent's highest-ranked hypotheses to progress the story.
+- **Reasoning:** Professor Elm called urgently.
+This is the main story quest.
+My previous hypothesis about battling the rival in Cherrygrove was incorrect.
 - **Immediate Steps:**
-    1. Navigate from Route 30 south to Cherrygrove City.
-    2. Go to the western exit of Cherrygrove City to trigger the mandatory battle with my Rival, KAINE.
-    3. After the battle, continue south through Route 29 to New Bark Town.
+    1. Navigate from Route 29 east to New Bark Town.
-    4. Enter Professor Elm's Lab and speak to him.
+    2. Enter Professor Elm's Lab and speak to him.
 - **Untested Assumptions to Verify:**
-    1. The rival battle with KAINE will happen as soon as I enter Cherrygrove City from the north and head west.
-    2. The `BUOY` tile in Cherrygrove City is an impassable wall (Test by interacting).
-    3. The path north on Route 30 will open after the rival battle and speaking with Elm.
+    1. The path north on Route 30 will open after speaking with Elm.
-- The Guide Gent is not currently in his house in Cherrygrove City.
+    2. The Guide Gent is not permanently gone; he will appear in his house later.